suncoast-devs/handbook/content/curriculum/environment-setup.md

 ### Slack

 #### What
 Slack will be our main form of communication.
-Download it to you computer and, if you have a smart phone, I highly recommend installing the app
+Download it to you computer; if you have a smart phone, I highly recommend installing the app.

 #### How:
 For your computer, go here: (https://slack.com/downloads)[https://slack.com/downloads]